robotlearn/khr3hv/README.md

 In this repo, we extend the previous work by including/providing:
 * CMakeLists (instead of Makefiles)
+* Documentations (how to assemble the Kondo KHR-3HV robot, joint IDs, joint limits,...)
 * Python wrappers (using Cython)
 * Sample codes to run different motions
 * ROS nodes